Who Can File One?

 - You suffered losses as a result of the victim’s death.

-The emphasis in element #4 is due to the fact that a wrongful death claim focuses on how you, as the next of kin, is affected by the loss of your loved one.
+The emphasis in element #4 is due to the fact that a wrongful death claim focuses on how you are affected by the loss of your loved one.

-In addition, you should note that certain wrongful death claims are not based upon negligence.
-If the victim was killed because of a defective product, intentional conduct, or a workplace injury, you may still have rights.
+In addition, you should note that certain claims are not based on negligence.
+If the victim was killed because of a defective product, intentional conduct, or a workplace injury, you still have rights.
 However, the four elements listed above operate differently.

 Are there any other claims available by law?